 The Kralendijk hospital is well equipped to handle dive emergencies and has a recompression chamber.

 Non-residents have to pay up front for medical services received and then need to submit any expenses to their own insurance company.
-The island’s hospital is fairly tiny with only 35 beds.
-Specialists are only on the island occasionally and you cannot count on having one available.
+The island’s hospital is fairly tiny, with only 35 beds.
+Specialists are only on the island occasionally, and you cannot count on having one available.
 Emergencies beyond the scope of the hospital’s limited capabilities require flights to Curacao or Aruba.

 Medications that you may be familiar with at home may or may not be available even in the hospital.
-Many US and Canadian ex-pats who live on the island choose to return to the US or Canada for medical care.
+Many US and Canadian expats who live on the island choose to return to the US or Canada for medical care.

 Things to do in Bonaire with kids and grandparents